beat843796/HEBubbleView/README.md

 ## HEBubbleView
 Easy to use iOS UI Class for providing a bubble list similar to the contact bubbles in the iOS and OSX Mail App.
+Supports editing, deletion, insert, inseratAtIndex, Custom UIMenuControllerItems for a given index and animation support.
+Working with iPad and iPhone.
+Currently it is non-ARC.

 ## Usage